ElcoK/BigData_AED/week3/lecture.md

 6. Ability to generalize: ANNs can generalize from the training data to make accurate predictions on unseen data, which is an important property for many applications.

-Overall, these advantages make ANNs a powerful tool for solving a wide range of problems and explain why they are widely used in many fields such as computer vision, natural language processing, and healthcare, among others.

 ### What are the disadvantages of using ANNs?

 While powerful, ANNs are not perfect.
 Some disadvantages of using ANNs are: